-India's current per-capita power consumption of 1,255kWh per year is far below the global average of 3,541kWh per year.2 However, significant growth in power demand is likely considering the country's pace of economic growth (7.3% in FY2023-24)3 and urbanization (1.34% year-on-year),4 paired with improved electricity access.
+India's current per-capita power consumption of 1,255kWh per year2 is one - third of global average.
+However, significant growth in power demand is likely considering the country's pace of economic growth (7.3% in FY2023-24)3 and urbanization (1.34% year-on-year),4 paired with improved electricity access.

 While concerted efforts will be required to achieve its climate-related targets, India has made steady progress to date.
-By December 2023, around 44% (188.5GW)5 of the country's total installed power generation capacity (428 GW)6 pertained to non-fossil-fuel-based sources, comprising 134 GW for renewable energy (RE), 47 GW for hydropower, and 7.5 GW nuclear capacity.
+By December 2023, around 44% (188.5GW)5 of the country's total installed power generation capacity (428 GW)6 pertained to non-fossil-fuel-based sources, comprising 134 GW for renewable energy (RE), 47 GW for large hydro power, and 7.5 GW nuclear capacity.
 With this growth, India has become the world's third-largest producer of RE.7